newtonproject/NEPs/NEPS/nep-40/index.md

 | 2 | LP of mainstream assets, such as NEW/NUSDT | Providing liquidity | 250M NEW |
 | 3 | Community node mining (Node token/NEW)  | Issuing tokens | 150M NEW |
 | 4 | Swap mining | Swapping | 400M NEW |

+The concrete allocation of the above budget will be laterly announced by each different implementation projects.

 ## Implementation